Preliminary Site Plans

-- Shopping Centers less than 130,000 sf and located more than 400 feet from a residential use or zone
+- Shopping centers smaller than 130,000 square feet and located more than 400 feet from a residential use or zone

-- Retail uses located within 400 feet of a residential use or zone
+- Retail uses within 400 feet of a residential use or zone

-- Residential institutions (churches, schools, etc.) in a residential zoning district when criteria for administrative approval are not met
+- Residential institutions (such as churches and schools) in residential zoning districts when criteria for administrative approval are not met

-- Certain multi-family residential and group housing projects less than five (5) acres in size located in residential districts
+- Certain multi-family residential and group housing projects smaller than five acres in size and located in residential districts

-Summary of the Types of Plans Requiring City Council Site Plan Approval - (See City Code Part 10 Chapter 2 Section 2132.2 for a complete set of requirements.)
+Projects Requiring Site Plan Approval by City Council (See City Code Part 10 Chapter 2 Section 2132.2 for complete requirements.):

-- Shopping Centers greater than 130,000 sf or less than 130,000 sf and located within 400 feet from a residential use or zone
+- Shopping Center smaller than 130,000 square feet and located within 400 feet of a residential use or zone

-- Free-standing retail greater than 70,000 square feet or located within 400 feet of a residential use or zone
+- Free-standing retail larger than 70,000 square feet or located within 400 feet of a residential use or zone

 - Buildings 80 feet or more in height